EmmanuellaAE/EmmanuellaAE/README.md

 - 👋 Hi, I’m @EmmanuellaAE
 - 👀 I’m interested in data analysis, programming, reading, movies, food, language and culture
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently pursuing an associate degree in data analytics
-- 💞️ I’m looking to intern and be mentored on Data Science/programming
+- 💞️ I’m looking to intern and be mentored in Data analytics/programming
 - 📫 How to reach me - azumaraella@gmail.com

 <!---